-We’ve written about the dangers of children using trampolines before on Babyology, but overnight even more damning evidence has surfaced, revealing just how dangerous trampolines can be.
+We’ve written about the dangers of children using trampolines before on Babyology, but even more damning evidence has surfaced, revealing just how dangerous trampolines can be.

 “Permanent and lifelong disability”

 Fractures of growing bones are just one of the very common injuries sustained by kids on this much loved play equipment, but a new University of Sydney study tells us that broken arms and legs are the tip of the iceberg, and that indoor trampoline parks are proving increasingly risky.

 Study lead author Dr Lisa Sharwood told the ABC that kids were being left with permanent disabilities after jumping at trampoline parks.

 “Some of these incidents have caused permanent and lifelong disability, resulting in legal action … but any changes we can make in the future will be too late for many children and teenagers whose lives will never be the same,” she said.

 Dr Sharwood told SBS that the reported statistics are not a true indicator of what her team deems a serious public health issue.

 “These are just cases that attended hospital.
 There would be many with injuries that will go to their GP, some with a sprained ankle may not even bother going to the doctor.”

 “Before these parks existed there weren’t these types of injuries,” she explained.

 Hundreds of injuries each year